digitalcredentials/docs/credential/revoke_credential_design_discussions.md

 ## Design Approach

-1. For MVP / Phase 1, we implement the bit vector / [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) mechanism, for revocation.
+1. For MVP / Phase 1, we implement the bit vector / [Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021/) mechanism, for revocation.
 2. We state that the revocationListIndex MUST be present in a valid DCC credential.

 ## Past Design Discussion